scottmatthewman/swiftcsvencoder/Sources/SwiftCSVEncoder/SwiftCSVEncoder.docc/SwiftCSVEncoder.md

 )
 ```

 Each column definition takes a block that receives the row's object instance, and must return an object that supports the ``CSVEncodable`` protocol.
-Out of the box, that includes the Swift primitives `String`, `Int`, `Double` and Foundation data types `Date` and `UUID`.
+Out of the box, that includes the Swift primitives `String`, `Int`, `Double`, `Bool` and Foundation data types `Date` and `UUID`.
 Optional forms are automatically handled, with `nil` values being output as empty cells.

 To generate the CSV file, call ``CSVTable/export(rows:)``.
 The return value is the full CSV file, including a header row.
 String items will be enclosed in double quotes where needed: